Incrementis/Tutorils-Historical-Encyclopedias-/README.md

 * Before "Tutoril's Historical Encyclopedias" is installed(If it is already installed, uninstall it before installing SOD by launching "*Setup-tutorils_he.exe*".):
 	1. SOD needs to be installed as BG:EE DLC
 	2. and after that [DLCmerger](https://github.com/Argent77/A7-DlcMerger/releases) needs to be installed.

+### Compatibility
+* Likely incompatible with UI mods that change chapter sequences in the UI.MENU file, or UI mods that fundamentally change the user interface of IE games.

 ## More Information(TODO)
 ### Competition